It’s a milestone year for Dyson Energy Services – celebrating 40 years of trading.

 To mark this significant change for the industry, we shine a spotlight on the challenges and opportunities that PAS 2035 presents to our business, with a Q&A with Michael Morrall, Head of Business Development, at Dyson Energy Services.
-Michael, who also represents council at CIGA, has played an instrumental role within the company with many other key personnel, ensuring that we were ready to deliver to the new PAS 2035 standards.
+Michael, who also represents council at CIGA, has played an instrumental role within the company with much other key personnel, ensuring that we were ready to deliver to the new PAS 2035 standards.

 Q: Tell us a little about the role Dyson Energy Services has played in helping to achieve Government targets on fuel poverty?